Openscapes/quarto-website-tutorial/basic-workflows/rstudio.md

 ## Install Quarto

+Next, you'll install Quarto.
 Download Quarto from <https://quarto.org/docs/get-started/>.
 Follow the installation wizard on your computer.
-When it is complete, you won't see an application or any new software, but it is now available to RStudio.
+When it is complete, you won't see an application or any new software, but it is now available to RStudio (as well as other applications, including the command line).

 ## RStudio Landscape

 TODO: screenshots of IDE, orienting

-## Let's add a file
+## Create a new page

 ## Visual Editor